Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 ## Scraping prices by rating

 FUTWIZ has another great option:
-On the page with the URL "https://www.futwiz.com/en/lowest-price-ratings" you can see the 10 lowest prices by players with ratings from 82-99.
-These are interesting player for SBCs and many of them have massive price fluctuations.
+On the page with the URL "https://www.futwiz.com/en/lowest-price-ratings", you can see the 10 lowest prices by players with ratings from 82-99.
+These are interesting players for SBCs and many of them have massive price fluctuations.
 That's why it's useful to look at them as well.

 ![rating-page](rating-page.png "Rating prices")

-Like I explained before with the individual players, I create a CSV File with the current prices and also create a history-file to see the trend of the price over time.
-But in this case I chose some different columns:
+As I explained before with the individual players, I create a CSV File with the current prices and also create a history file to see the trend of the price over time.
+But in this case, I chose some different columns:
 - Date
 - Time
 - Lowest